The Forbidden History of Heavenly Mother

 “This terrible mother is the hungry earth, which devours its own children and fattens on their corpses.”
 (The Great Mother: An Analysis of the Archetype, trans.
 Ralph Manheim, Princeton University Press, 1963 [orig.
 1955], p.
 148).

-Worship of nature deities, seasonal festivals, and shamanic rites were condemned by the Church as devil-worship.
-Ancient practices of female-led spirituality—midwifery, herbal healing, nocturnal rituals under moonlight—were twisted into accusations of diabolic crimes.
+In many Christian contexts, worship of nature deities, seasonal festivals, and local ritual practices was condemned as superstition or devil-worship, though the process varied by time and place.
+Many times, though not always, ancient practices of female-led spirituality—midwifery, herbal healing, nocturnal rituals under moonlight—were twisted into accusations of diabolic crimes.
 Tales spread of witches dancing naked around fires, casting spells, devouring infants, and engaging in orgies with demons.
-The Black Death, sweeping Europe as a shadow of death, only intensified suspicion toward women healers and midwives, often elderly “crones.”

 “Witch persecution became a convenient way of suppressing female power… the idea that the powerful woman is a bad woman, that female power is a threat to society.”(Dashu, Max.
 Witches and Pagans: Women in European Folk Religion, 700–1100.
 Richmond, CA: Veleda Press, 2016, p.
 24).